-Inner City Legal Clinic – Offers a legal advice service for the LGBTIQ+ community, as well as the Trans and Gender Diverse Legal Service for transgender and gender diverse people experiencing legal issues.
+Inner City Legal Clinic – Offers a legal advice service for the LGBTQIA+ community, as well as the Trans and Gender Diverse Legal Service for transgender and gender diverse people experiencing legal issues.
 It is a free NSW legal service that operates by appointment only every second Monday from 2-6pm.
 Email email@example.com or call 02 9332 1966 to request an appointment.

 While gender identity, sex and sexuality are protected attributes by Australian law, this is not always the case in countries around the world.
 UNSW advises any student or staff member travelling overseas for work, research, learning abroad or exchange to get the facts about countries in which they may be travelling and take steps to reduce risks.
-UNSW strongly urges LGBTIQ+ staff and students to review the resources below for more information on safety while travelling.
+UNSW strongly urges LGBTQIA+ staff and students to review the resources below for more information on safety while travelling.

 - International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) Maps – Laws and customs by country

 - Rainbow SIG – Provides resources for LGBTQIA+ students studying abroad